Music generation with variational recurrent autoencoder supported by history: Introduction

 \section{Introduction}

-A rapid progress in artificial intelligence in general and artificial neural networks in particular is gradually erasing the border between the arts and the sciences.
-The areas that were previously regarded as entirely human due to the creative or intuitive character of the tasks transform and give space for the algorithmic approaches.
-This particular paper addresses automated music generation, but one can find projects on poetry generation \cite{oliveira}, \cite{zhang}, classical painting generation \cite{rem} or even generation of Chinese calligraphy \cite{xu}.
-In fact, there was a number of attempts to automate the process of music composition long before the artificial intelligence era.
-A well developed theory of music inspired a number of heuristic approaches to this task some of them dating as far back as 19th century see \cite{lovelace}.
-In the middle of the twentieth century a Markov-chain approach for music composition was developed in \cite{hiller}.
-Yet recently a significant number of advances in automated music generation were made with the help of artificial neural networks \cite{magentanips}, \cite{sigtia}.
-These results as well as a number of other works dealing with music or text generation have demonstrated an exceptional capability of artificial neural networks to deal with datasets of a nontrivial multidimensional structure.
+A rapid progress of artificial neural networks is gradually erasing the border between the arts and the sciences.
+A significant number of results demonstrate how the areas that were previously regarded as entirely human due to the creative or intuitive nature of the tasks transform and give space for the algorithmic approaches \cite{Ano18}.
+Music is one of these areas.
+Indeed, there was a number of attempts to automate the process of music composition long before the artificial neural networks era.
+A well-developed theory of music inspired a number of heuristic approaches to automated music composition.
+The earliest idea that we know of dates as far back as the nineteenth century, see \cite{lovelace}.
+In the middle of the twentieth century, a Markov-chain approach for music composition was developed in \cite{hiller}.
+However, as it was shown in \cite{lin} music, as well as some other types of human-generated discrete time series, tends to have long-distance dependencies that can not be captured with a Markov-chain based model.
+Recurrent neural networks (RNNs), on the other hand, better process data-series with longer internal dependencies \cite{sundermeyer}, such as sequences of notes in a tune \cite{bl}.
+Indeed, a variety of different recurrent neural networks such as hierarchical RNN, gated RNN, Long-Short Term Memory (LSTM) network, Recurrent Highway Network etc. were successfully used for music generation in \cite{chu}, \cite{colombo}, \cite{johnson}, \cite{choi}, \cite{zilly} or \cite{magenta}.